tomires/kanjiadventure_release/README.md

 # Kanji Adventure (exploration demo)

 Here you will find releases for an early build of Kanji Adventure, an edutainment turn-based RPG game designed to teach you Japanese in an entertaining way.
-The current alpha release includes a **demonstration of the exploration system**, which is mainly features a progressive learning system, quests, items and more.
+The current alpha release includes a **demonstration of the exploration system**, which features a progressive learning system, quests, items and more.

 As I do not possess knowledge about the Japanese skill of yours, I will presume that you have no previous experience.
 As such I have prepared a cheatsheet including a list of all kanji used within the current build of the game.
 You can find it at the end of this document.